Perplex/WhiteRunner/README.md

 White Runner is a bot that collects grey items from the templar side story quest.
 It then salvages these grey items giving the player grey materials for use in crafting, enchanting, or upgrading items.

 # Status (07/11/2017)
 The bot is now able to loop through the entire quest clicking on all armor and weapon racks.
 Here is a demo of the current bot in action <https://youtu.be/dVl1FAZkDK4>.
+It is not shown in the video but the bot can make multiple loops through the quest as well.
 I will be adding loot picks after this.

 # Usage
 Simply be in the home menu when you start the bot, it will take care of the rest from there.